Jumpstart Lab Curriculum

 Base Expectations

 You are to build several classes implementing an API which allows for querying of this data including the objects and methods listed below.
-Note that . signifies a class method and # signifies an instance method.

 Before digging too deeply into the listed methods below, you need to build a system which can parse the data files and create relationships between all the various objects.